Last Updated on October 7, 2022 by Wandering our World

 Both destinations will provide a treat for your taste-buds, but with a very different focus.

-A must try – and what you will almost certainly have at a luau – is Kālua pork.
-A whole pig is slow cooked for several hours and then the meat pulled apart ready to be eaten.
+A must try – and what you will almost certainly have at any luau – is Kālua pork.
+This is the star of the show and is a whole pig that’s slow cooked for hours.
+The meat is then pulled apart ready to be eaten.
 It’s absolutely delicious.

 For something that has more of an American feel, try loco moco – a burger steak, fried eggs and gravy.
-Perfect after a day swimming or hiking.
+It’s a fantastic way to stop those hunger pangs after a full day swimming or hiking.

-Shaved ice is also common in Hawaii, and is perfect to cool down on a hot day.
-This tasty treat is flavored with flavored syrup, and is sometimes served with ice cream too!
+Shaved ice is also common in Hawaii and very popular with locals.
+It’s understandably perfect to help cool you down on a hot day.
+This tasty treat is flavored with different syrups, and is sometimes served with ice cream too!

 Just like many Caribbean islands, rum is the drink of choice in Barbados.
 Luckily for visitors, they make great rum too!
 Get yourself along to Mount Gay Rum Distillery for a tour and some free tasters.